secureblue/secureblue.github.io/content/CODE_OF_CONDUCT.md

 ## Enforcement
 {: #enforcement}

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at `secureblueadmin@proton.me`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at <var>secureblueadmin@proton.me</var>.

 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines
-{: #enforcement-guidelines}

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct: